hiejulia/flight-booking/README.md

     + Database : MongoDB
 + Search twitter service : Read tweets from twitter service and push it on ElasticSearch as a search engine and produce userful search for these tweet
     + Database :
-    + Index engine : ElasticSearch
+    + Index engine : Solr
 + social-network-service : send flights and passengers data to Agency social network
     + Database : Neo4J